smallchimney/TDBoW/README.md

       ...
     };

-Two classes must be provided: `TScalar` is the data scalar type of the descriptor, and `L` is the length of descriptor in `TScalar`.
+Two parameters must be provided: `TScalar` is the data scalar type of the descriptor, and `L` is the length of descriptor in `TScalar`.

-For example, to work with cv::ORB descriptors, which contained by 256 bits (32 bytes).
+For example, to work with `cv::ORB` descriptors, which contained by 256 bits (32 bytes).
 The descriptor is designed as `Eigen::Matrix<uint8_t, 1, 32, Eigen::RowMajor>`, so we set `TScalar` to `uint8_t`, and set `L` as `32`.